Q. What do you identify as (gay, bi, transgendered, queer – use any terms you like here)?

 Q. Your favourite queer-themed movie?

-Q. Your favourite queer-themed book?
+Q. Your favorite queer-themed book?